leangjia/blender_docs/manual/editors/preferences/interface.rst

 ===========

 Language
-   The language used for translating the user interface.
+   The language used for translating the user interface (UI).
    The list is broken up into categories determining how complete the translations are.

 Tooltips